BrentPease1/pease-lab/content/sounds/volunteer.md

 title: "Volunteer"

 # Section subtitle
-subtitle: "Be a Citizen Scientist with Sounds of Nature"
+subtitle: "Be a Citizen Scientist with Sounds of Nature!"

 # Section design
 design: